klarna/klarna-mobile-sdk/README.md

 ### Why should you use the SDK?
 The SDK removes any possible friction in your app's checkout flow by leveraging native functionality in iOS and Android.
 Some of the things the SDK does are:

 * **Plays nicely with 3rd-party apps.** Many customers complete their purchase through their banking application or other 3rd-party apps.
-We make this experience seamless not just by opening these apps but also automatically returning your users when they’re done.
+We make this experience seamless not just by opening these apps but also automatically returning your users when they're done.
 * **Safeguards your users' identity.** The SDK adds an extra layer of security, lowering the risk of fraudulent purchases.
-It also ensures that your customer doesn’t have to write in any redundant info. (e.g., address or credentials) on successive purchases.
+It also ensures that your customer doesn't have to write in any redundant info. (e.g., address or credentials) on successive purchases.
-* **Improves 3D Secure flow.** If certain payment methods require opening banking pages, we’ll display an in-app browser.
+* **Improves 3D Secure flow.** If certain payment methods require opening banking pages, we'll display an in-app browser.
 Your customer can safely authenticate with their bank without ever leaving your app.
 * **Open links without making your customers leave your app.** As with 3D Secure, we open most resources in an in-app browser or a fullscreen overlay.
-This ensures that your customer doesn’t ever have to leave your app.
+This ensures that your customer doesn't ever have to leave your app.

 ## Overview

 ### Native Integration
 As previously mentioned, Klarna Payments supports native integration.
-The main idea behind Klarna Payments is to give merchants the ability to offer Klarna’s payment methods to customers.
-Because Klarna doesn’t own the entire checkout flow, a check must be performed before an order is created.
+The main idea behind Klarna Payments is to give merchants the ability to offer Klarna's payment methods to customers.
+Because Klarna doesn't own the entire checkout flow, a check must be performed before an order is created.
 Our goal with this integration is to offer you the same simple development experience as you have on the web.
 As such, integrating Klarna Payments consists of four steps:

 1. Creating a session.
 2. Rendering the payment view.